kb3uyi/simple_hobby_lights/README.md

 ## Why do this at all?
 Why those harware choices?
 All of these parts were impulse purchases at MicroCenter while I was working on keyboards and other raspberry pi pico projects.
 There are definitely better form factors to fit them in a case, or pico boards that provide battery managment.

 There is certainly a multi-button proper mount for 4 keyswitches available from Adafruit that connects over stemmaQT.
 I'm using it for another pico project.

-Everything in this build was laying around doi so I just soldered two leads onto a single cherry style switch and made it work.
+Everything in this build was laying around so I just soldered two leads onto a single cherry style switch and made it work.
 The price was right.
-¯\_(ツ)_/¯
+¯\\_(ツ)_/¯